 The Applied Valuation course is essential for students seeking careers in Private equity, Consulting, Investment banking, Corporate finance, and Asset management.
 It is practical, consists of targeted lectures, case-based approach and includes industry expert talks on selected topics.

 The central objective of this course is to establish a framework that puts you in a position to make managerial decisions based on an understanding of corporate value creation, corporate value destruction, and on how to enhance the former while avoiding the latter.
 Case discussions and visitors will be used to illustrate how corporate valuation is related to managerial decision making.
 We examine how ESG and SDG concepts relate to the firm value by influencing cashflow or discount rate forecasts.

 The course builds on the valuation concepts and skills developed in the Corporate Finance course.
 We will revisit all the valuation techniques that you were exposed to in the core course and introduce some new techniques.
-The emphasis will be to establish a good understanding of when one valuation technique works better than another.
+The emphasis will be to establish a good understanding of when one valuation technique works better than another and relate to what is currently used in the finance industry.

 To accomplish this, we will examine corporate valuation in a variety of settings: Private equity, Mergers and acquisitions, Initial public offerings, Large investment projects, and emerging markets.
 The main insights will emerge from the process of making and defending your decisions based on the corporate valuations you will be doing throughout the course.